• “The biggest economic discovery in history . . . worth “$100 trillion”

 I left a message at your office to please call me.
 I have the assets you wrote about in your March 2012 article.
 I have been detained by USA authorities for 3 years for not turning them over without a contract or knowledge of how they would be used and to keep the discovery a secret.
 I have the largest treasure find in history and need an outlet to expose it all.
 Please call me to discuss this.

-John contacted this writer to follow up, and on July 29 I met with the man, referred throughout this article as Mr. Gold, who sent the email, for three hours at an undisclosed location.
+John contacted this writer to follow up, and on July 29 this writer met with the man, referred throughout this article as Mr. Gold, who sent the email, for around three hours at an undisclosed location.
 This was the first time Mr. Gold has spoken to the print media, and AFP is the beneficiary of this exclusive story because the mainstream media has not yet reported on it, although a mainstream television network interviewed Mr. Gold in prison.
 Mr. Gold has been told that this story may be on TV in the coming months, including a display of parts of the find.

 The location as well as his identity will remain obscured until Mr. Gold feels comfortable with the disclosure.
 He has promised to reveal more in coming articles published by AFP.
 His story is extremely significant and frightening, if only for his claims.
 In fact, at 8 o’clock in the morning of the 29th, the day we met, he received a call from a retired Central Intelligence Agency officer who told him, “Protect yourself, you’re a target.
 You have to be careful.”